Netflix’s Messiah: Is the TV Show Rooted in Reality?

 The second coming of Jesus or Isa is a concept spoken about in both the Bible and the Quran.
 It is written about in the Book of Revelations, the final book of the Bible.
 According to it, Jesus will come back to judge mankind, for the “Last Judgement”.
 It will lead to the consummation of the universe, mankind and salvation, and mark the beginning of a millenium.

-Just like the New Testament, the Quran too describes Jesus as the Messiah, known as al-Massih (hence the name of the series), and believes that he was born of a virgin, performed miracles, was accompanied by disciples and was raised to heaven.
+Just like the New Testament, the Quran also describes Jesus as the Messiah, known as al-Massih (hence the name of the series), and believes that he was born of a virgin, performed miracles, was accompanied by disciples, and was raised to heaven.
 But it does not believe he was crucified or the son of God, and instead treats him as a prophet.
-The Quran also believes that Isa/Jesus would return someday, and fight a war against evil to establish peace earth.
+The Quran also believes that Isa/Jesus would return someday and fight a war against evil to establish peace on earth.

 Al Massih ad Dajjal or the Antichrist